Clemapfel/jluna/docs/manual.md

 );
 ```

-We leave the unboxing routine for `_value` unspecified, because there is no field called `_value` to assign to for C++-side instances.
+We leave the unboxing routine for `_value` unspecified, because the C++-side instance does not have any corresponding field to assign to.

 ### Step 4: Implementing the Type